jmce22/pands-project/README.md

 * min: the smallest value, in cm, for the trait being measured.
 The smallest value for each trait within the group as a whole are as follows: sepal length (4.3 cm), sepal width (2 cm), petal length (1 cm) and petal width (0.1 cm). \
-For sepal length, petal length and petal width, Iris Setosa was the variety which was responsible for the smallest value, although for sepal width, the variety with the smallest value was Iris Versicolor.
+For sepal length, petal length and petal width, Iris setosa was the variety which was responsible for the smallest value, although for sepal width, the variety with the smallest value was Iris versicolor.

-* 50th percentile (median): the value for the trait being measured, which lies at the midpoint of all values for the trait (50% of values are above this value, and 50% of values are below it).
-Within the group as a whole, the median value for each of the four traits followed the same ranking as the mean, with the longest median being that of the sepal length (5.8 cm), followed by petal length (4.35 cm), sepal width (3 cm) and petal width (1.3 cm).
-We can see that the values for the median for three of the four traits are quite close to the values for the mean, but for petal length, the mean is significantly lower (3.756 cm compared to 4.35 cm): this can be explained by the much lower values for the petal length of Iris Setosa compared with Iris Versicolor and Iris Virginica.
+* 50th percentile (median): the value for the trait being measured which lies at the midpoint of all values for the trait (50% of values are above this value, and 50% of values are below it).
+Within the group as a whole, the median value for each of the four traits followed the same ranking as the mean, with the longest median being that of the sepal length (5.8 cm), followed by petal length (4.35 cm), sepal width (3 cm) and petal width (1.3 cm). \
+We can see that the values for the median for three of the four traits are quite close to the values for the mean, but for petal length, the mean is significantly lower (3.756 cm compared to 4.35 cm): this can be explained by the much lower values for the petal length of Iris setosa compared with Iris versicolor and Iris virginica.

 * 25th and 75th percentile: For these values, we can see that, within the overal sample of 150 flowers, the values constituting the 25th percentile for petal length and petal width deviate much more from the median than is the case for the sepal length and sepal width.
-A quick look at the summary statistics for petal length and petal width for the three varieties in isolation shows us that the values for these traits are significantly lower in Iris Setosa compared with Iris Versicolor and Iris Virginica, and these lower figures drag down the figure for 25th percentile for each of these traits.
+A quick look at the summary statistics for petal length and petal width for the three varieties in isolation shows us that the values for these traits are significantly lower in Iris setosa compared with Iris versicolor and Iris virginica, and these lower figures drag down the figure for 25th percentile for each of these traits. \
 The summary statistics for Iris Versicolor and Iris Virginica do not differ as greatly between each other and either do from Iris Setosa (although Iris Virginica seems to have, overall, larger measurements than Versicolor for it's four traits); due to this, the figures for the 75th percentile values are not as distant from the median as the 25th percentile figures are. \
 These values will be illustrated by boxplots later in the project.

 * max: the largest value, in cm, for the trait being measured.
-The largest value for each trait within the group as a whole are as follows: sepal length (7.9 cm), petal length (6.9 cm), sepal width (4.4 cm) and petal width (2.5 cm). \ For sepal length, petal length and petal width, Iris Virginica was the variety which was responsible for the largest value, although for sepal width, the variety with the largest value was Iris Versicolor.
+The largest value for each trait within the group as a whole are as follows: sepal length (7.9 cm), petal length (6.9 cm), sepal width (4.4 cm) and petal width (2.5 cm). \ For sepal length, petal length and petal width, Iris virginica was the variety which was responsible for the largest value, although for sepal width, the variety with the largest value was Iris setosa.

 &nbsp;